hamza030220/digital-minds/README.md

    Download or clone this project to your local machine.

 2. **Database Setup**
-   - Import the provided SQL file (`database/green_db.sql`) into your MySQL/MariaDB server.
+   - You can either import the provided SQL file (`database/green_db.sql`) manually into your MySQL/MariaDB server, **or** simply run `setup_db.php` in your browser to automatically create the necessary tables.
    - Update the database credentials in `includes/config.php` to match your environment.

 3. **Configure XAMPP**